 On the flip side, Dr. Gabb says creating bad habits could also lead to your partner mirroring your behavior.
 “Corinne Reczek, a researcher at the University of Cincinnati found that if one partner has bad habits this is likely to influence the other one, leading the couple to ‘sync up’ their bad habits,” she explains.

 “In heterosexual partnerships in the study, it was nearly always men who were viewed as the ‘bad influence’ while lesbian and gay couples were more likely to fall into ‘habit synchronicity’ sharing unhealthy habits equally.”
 The takeaway?
-Make your shared habit a positive one that you’ll both reap health benefits.
+Make your shared habit a positive one you’ll both reap health benefits.

 Not sure where to start when it comes to a couple’s workout challenge?
 Here are four simple couple workout goals that are guaranteed to improve your fitness levels, and might even improve your relationship, too.